-Company.
-However, nothing in the orders cited by the utility impacts the capitalization decision.
+STAFF ANALYSIS: Nothing in the orders cited by the utility impact this decision.
 The utility has shown no controversy, question or doubt arising from the cited orders as to whether it should capitalize the as yet unascertained costs of contesting taxation of CIAC.
 Therefore, the petition does not meet the threshold requirements for a declaratory statement.
+For the reasons discussed in Issue 2, staff recommends that the Commission decline to issue the declaratory statement requested by the utility.